 - 1. Extensive knowledge of generally accepted accounting principles, and auditing methods and procedures. - 2.
-Extensive knowledge of algebraic and geometric principles and the skill to apply these principles. - 3.
+Extensive knowledge of mathematics including algebra and geometry, and the ability to accurately apply the formulas. - 3.
 Extensive knowledge of Wis.
 Stat.
-Chapter 126, Agricultural Producer Security Act, and federal grain dealers and warehouse keepers grain programs. - 4.
-Extensive knowledge relative to the commodity market, futures pricing, and hedging. - 5.
-Skill in climbing great heights and extensive knowledge of safety factors and hazards encountered in warehouse operations. - 6.
+Chapter 126, Agricultural Producer Security Act, and familiarity with federal warehouse keepers grain program. - 4.
+Extensive knowledge relative to the grain industry, commodity market, futures pricing, and hedging. - 5.
+Ability to climb great heights and accurately measure grain in storage units. - 6.
+Knowledge of grain warehouse and dealer facilities and operations, including potential hazards and safety precautions. - 7.
 Skill in communicating, both written and public speaking, with groups or on a one-to-one basis.